BattMoTeam/BattMo/Documentation/JOSS/paper.md

 <!-- To compile this file, after installing docker, from this directory, run : docker run --rm --volume $PWD:/data --user $(id -u):$(id -g) --env JOURNAL=joss openjournals/inara  -->
 # Summary

-This paper presents the Battery Modelling Toolbox (BattMo), a flexible finite volume continuum modelling framework in MATLAB^® [@MATLAB] for simulating the performance of electro-chemical cells.
+This paper presents the Battery Modelling Toolbox (BattMo), a flexible finite volume continuum modelling framework in MATLAB$^®$ [@MATLAB] for simulating the performance of electro-chemical cells.
 BattMo can quickly setup and solve models for a variety of battery chemistries, even considering 3D designs such as cylindrical and prismatic cells.